gdsmith1/Replicant/README.md

 ## Requirements
+AWS access keys: create the keys in AWS and use `aws configure` to enter them to be able to use them with terragrunt.
+For continuity's sake, all infra is written for _us-east-1_.

+Discord Bot: create a discord bot from the developer portal and add it to your discord server.
+I used administrator permissions to develop, but this is not a recommended approach for security.

+Discord Server: Ensure that the users in your server will not disconnect the bot while it is running!

 Create a `.env` file with the following contents:
-* A discord bot token with administrator access (can be more fine-grained, but I haven't tested the minimum requirements)
+* DISCORD_BOT_TOKEN: A discord bot token with administrator access (can be more fine-grained, but I haven't tested the minimum requirements)
+* VOICE_CHANNEL_ID: The discord voice channel you wish to observe
+* TARGET_USER_ID: The discord user you wish to observe
+* AWS

 ## File Structure
 ```